justinbkoo/Eigenstuff/README.md

 # Eigenstuff
 A personal tool I used for my linear algebra class to calculate eigenvalues, eigenvectors, and diagonalize matrices.

-NOTE: matrices in eigenstuf.clj are in the form [[a b] [c d]] where the inner square brackets denote rows and the outer brackets denote the entire square-matrix
+NOTE: matrices in eigenstuff.clj are in the form [[a b] [c d]] where the inner square brackets denote rows and the outer brackets denote the entire square-matrix

 Future plans: